A goal properly set is halfway reached.

 7. Client support website

-This kind of a website is created by companies that already have a pool of clients and need to support and assist them.
+This kind of website is created by companies that already have a pool of clients and need to support and assist them.

 Consider including these elements to ensure that your support website works effectively: